ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-foundry-with-the-avalanche-c-chain.md

 yarn
 ```

 In order to deploy contracts, you need to have some AVAX.
-You can use a pre-funded account on a local network or get testnet AVAX from the [Avalanche Faucet](https://faucet.avax.network), which is an easy way to get to play around with Avalanche.
+You can get testnet AVAX from the [Avalanche Faucet](https://faucet.avax.network), which is an easy way to get to play around with Avalanche.
 After getting comfortable with your code, you can run it on Mainnet after making the necessary changes to your workflow.

 ## Implement a Game Item NFT